quicwg/base-drafts/draft-ietf-quic-transport.md

 active_connection_id_limit (0x000e):

-: The maximum number of connection IDs from the peer that an endpoint is willing to store.
+: The active connection ID limit is an integer value specifying the maximum number of connection IDs from the peer that an endpoint is willing to store.
 This value includes the connection ID received during the handshake, that received in the preferred_address transport parameter, and those received in NEW_CONNECTION_ID frames.